 Former Blue Moon Building Lot – 2017

-Following the Map of 1896 but before the 1917 Sanborn Map, the Linn Manufacturing Company built 4 identical houses on Upper Mill Street for management employees of the company.
+Following the release of the Map of 1896 but before the release of the 1917 Sanborn Map, the Linn Manufacturing Company built 4 identical houses on Upper Mill Street for management employees of the company.
 At some point before the Great Auction of 1932, these 4 houses were privately sold and did not appear on the auction listing.
 They also built 3 of these identical houses on Hubbard Avenue which were part of the Great Auction and were mistakenly identified as their Mill Street counterparts in the description listing although they were correctly placed on the auction map.

 Former F. Hollister House – 2012 Former A. Cook House – 2012

 Former R. Hunt House – 2012 Former V. Dyer House – 2012

 Mill Street & Moore Street below with property ownership in 1943.
 The house on Moore Street noted as “E.W.
 Mills” should be Charles Wilfred Mills.
 The house on Moore Street noted as “C.W.
 Mills” should be Horace Wesley Mills.
 The “M. Huff” on Mill Street should be Norman Huff.

 Former Frank A. Withee House

 Mill Street seen from North Street – 1944

 In 1948, the mill originally built by Amasa J. Moor and his son Walter H. Moor in 1885 and later operated by Ivar Pearson Sr & Fred Burrill, burnt to the ground.